R3.0 (concert)

-R3.0 was an arena concert by Filipina recording artist Regine Velasquez, held on October 21 and 22, 2017, at the Mall of Asia Arena in Pasay City.
-It was a part of Velasquez's promotion of her seventeenth studio album R3.0 (2017) and marked a celebration of the thirtieth anniversary of her professional debut in 1986.
+R3.0 was an arena concert by Filipino singer Regine Velasquez-Alcasid, held on October 21 and 22, 2017, at the Mall of Asia Arena in Pasay City.
+It was a part of Velasquez-Alcasid's promotion of her seventeenth studio album R3.0 (2017) and marked a celebration of the 30th anniversary of her professional debut in 1986.
 The set list featured songs predominantly taken from the album, with additional songs from her older albums and various covers of pop hits.
-It was exclusively promoted by Viva Entertainment, with PLDT, Inc. as sponsor.
+It was exclusively promoted by Viva Live, Inc., with PLDT, Inc. as sponsor.
 Raul Mitra served as music director, while Paolo Valenciano was tapped as stage director.

-During the two-night show, Velasquez invited several special guests, including musicians and actresses, and collaborated with numerous designers and fashion houses.
-The concert was acclaimed by critics, receiving praise for Velasquez's stage presence, wardrobe, and live performances.
+During the two-night show, Velasquez-Alcasid invited several special guests, including musicians and actresses, and collaborated with numerous designers and fashion houses.
+The concert was acclaimed by critics, receiving praise for Velasquez-Alcasid's stage presence, wardrobe, and live performances.
 She received nominations from the Aliw Awards and Star Awards for Music for the production.
 The show was broadcast as a television special on February 18, 2018, airing on GMA Network.